bachp/git-mirror/README.md

-# Gitlab Mirror
+# Git Mirror

-Gitlab Mirror will watch a GitLab group and keep it in sync with external git repositories.
+Git Mirror will watch a GitLab or GitHub groups and keep it in sync with external git repositories.

 ## Usage